 Sorry friends, I’m not the one in charge of distributing those.
 You can contact Lauren Cepero at Page Street for more information on ARCs and to request a copy.
 Your local library is also a great resource to get a copy of my book to read, after it’s published on October 13, 2020.
 If they don’t have it in, if you request it, they’ll get it for you to read!
 (I rely heavily on my library for my personal reading list—libraries are THE ACTUAL BEST.)

 Writing a report for school and found your way here to research me?
 Awesome!
 Here are my answers to common questions that might be helpful.
 As a mom, and someone who writes primarily for young adults, I don’t feel comfortable engaging in private correspondence with my teen readers, so you’ll find I don’t respond to reader emails or DMs.
 So here’s some commonly asked questions to help with your report:

 - When/where were you born?
 Whelp, not gonna tell you my actual birthdate here folks, but I’m now approaching *GASP* 40 years old.
 This is fine.
 Being this age is actually pretty fantastic.
 I feel like I’m about 19 still in my mind, so it’s no problem.
 I grew up in Michigan and had an amazing childhood (Thanks Mom and Dad!).
 I am a card-carrying child of the 80s/90s.
-I love puffy stickers and Star Wars and overalls and Lisa Frank and absolutely had the sweetest pair of hot pink parachute pants you’ve ever seen, hand-made by my grandma.
+I love puffy stickers and Star Wars and Disney princesses and overalls and Lisa Frank and absolutely had the sweetest pair of hot pink parachute pants you’ve ever seen, hand-made by my grandma.
 I’m still on the hunt for a new fanny pack.